AnonymousUser7792/MultilayerLLMBias/README.md

 This repository contains the original generated datasets from the manuscript:

-"The role of System 1 and System 2 semantic memory structure in human and LLM biases."
+"The role of System 1 and System 2 semantic memory structure in human and LLM biases"